Safe handling of hazardous substances in the workplace:

 Hazardous substance

-Inhaling hazardous substances
+Inhaling the wrong substances

 • Ventilation: Ensure good ventilation in the workplace.
 This drains vapours and gases and reduces the risk of exposure to hazardous substances.